-The use of higher risk playing methods that apply player movement to a greater extent requires more frequent tactical reorganisation, while the use of lower risk playing methods that apply player movement to a greater extent requires less frequent tactical reorganisation.
+The greater use of higher risk playing methods that apply player movement requires more frequent tactical reorganisation, while the greater use of lower risk playing methods that apply player movement requires less frequent tactical reorganisation.

 A team's tactical transition is the tactical reorganisation that it undergoes immediately after it wins possession or concedes possession.

 A team's attacking transition is its tactical transition after winning possession, in which it tactically reorganises from its defensive system to its attacking system.
 A team's defensive transition is its tactical transition after conceding possession, in which it tactically reorganises from its attacking system to its defensive system.

 Tactical transition is discussed further in the Phases of Play guide.

 The quicker a team's tactical transition is, the earlier it can use its playing system effectively after a change in possession.
 If a team's tactical transition is relatively quick, compared to that of the opposition team, then it can potentially take advantage of the time during which the opposition team is still tactically reorganising.
 However, if its tactical transition is relatively slow then the opposition team can potentially take advantage.